+Cared for by the National Trust for Scotland.
 Anyone with a passion for design and architecture will love the Hill House, Charles Rennie Mackintosh’s domestic masterpiece on a grand scale.
-Inside, admire the visually arresting mix of Arts & Crafts, Art Nouveau, Scottish Baronial and Japonisme architecture and design.
-Outside, enjoy a wander around the beautifully restored garden.
+Discover the visually arresting mix of Arts & Crafts, Art Nouveau, Scottish Baronial and Japanese architecture and design.

-Restored by the National Trust for Scotland to look almost exactly as it did in 1904, you can find out more about the life and work of celebrated architect Charles Rennie Mackintosh and his wife, the artist Margaret Macdonald, inside.
-Working to a commission from publishing magnate Walter Blackie, the couple created almost everything you see here, from the building itself to the furniture and textiles.
+Restored by the National Trust for Scotland to look almost exactly as it did in 1904, the Hill House is an architectural gem, with many fascinating family stories waiting to be told.
+Working to a commission from Glasgow publisher Walter Blackie, celebrated architect Charles Rennie Mackintosh and his wife, artist Margaret Macdonald, designed almost everything you can see here, from the building itself to the furniture and textiles.

 To protect the Hill House, we’ve embarked on a pioneering conservation programme.
 The first stage has seen the construction of the Hill House Box, a protective steel frame structure covered in a chainmail mesh designed to protect the house from the rain.
 This will allow the walls to dry and prevent further damage.
 Arguably as pioneering as the Hill House in 1904, the Box, along with a new visitor centre, will deliver a unique visitor experience.

 Discover parts of the Hill House usually hidden from view on the walkways around the house.
 For those with a head for heights, venture onto the walkway over the roof to see the house in a way that even Mackintosh himself could not experience!
 While on the walkways, enjoy the spectacular views of Helensburgh and the surrounding area.